China restricts overseas travel to curb COVID-19 outbreak

 Foreign crews on hundreds of ships have been stopped from disembarking and changing shifts at Chinese ports.

-The central government has also ordered localities to cut off public transport and taxis in and out of areas hit by the outbreak, the transport ministry said at the same press conference.
+The central government has also ordered localities to cut off public transport and taxis in and out of areas hit by the outbreak, the transport ministry said.

+Local governments have tested entire cities and locked down millions, with the official figures on Wednesday revealing 71 new infections on the previous day – the most since January 30.

+China had largely managed to keep infections imported from abroad from sparking major local outbreaks.
+Since late July, however, the highly transmissible Delta variant has been detected in more than a dozen Chinese cities, including the capital.